mortela4/random_notes/py_best_practices.md

 Use patterns and workflows that applies to *all* programming languages as 'best practices'!
 Those are:
 - a sound VCS system that allows distributed work and co-operation
-- integrated with a CI/CD system for complete 'develop-build-test-integrate-deploy' pipeline
+- integrated with a CI/CD system for complete 'develop-build-test-integrate-deploy' pipeline; including hooks to run unit-tests (if existing) on every commit (or, at least every push-to-repo if using Git)
 - continuous feedback from development (e.g. from CI/CD tool, or issue-tracker tool)
 - continuous feedback from production (e.g. logs via syslog-daemon, or higher-level monitoring tools like 'OpenTelemetry', Nagios etc.)